AdammantiumMultiplayer/AMP-Hide-and-Seek/README.md

 # Description
 The Hide and Seek Plugin is a game plugin designed for the Adammantium Multiplayer Mod server.
-It allows players to play the classic game of hide and seek within the Adammantium Mod multiplayer environment.
+It allows players to play the classic game of hide and seek within the Adammantium multiplayer Mod.

 # Installation
-1. Place the `HideAndSeek.cs` file in the `Plugins` directory of your Adammantium Multiplayer Mod server.
+1. Place the `HideAndSeek.cs` file in the `Plugins` folder of your Adammantium Multiplayer Mod server.
 2. Restart the server to load the plugin.

 # Usage